cryptozealot/csgo-practice-automation/README.md

 <h1>CSGO practice plugin automatic installation</h1>

-Automatic installation of the latest SourceMod, MetamodSource and Practise Mode Plugin releases for CS:GO server on Linux.
+Automatic installation of the latest SourceMod, MetamodSource and Practice Mode Plugin releases for CS:GO server on Linux.

 HOW TO USE: